TeamDev-IP/DotNetBrowser-Examples/csharp/unity3d/README.md

 4. `KeyboardHelper` - contains logic that is used to redirect keyboard input.

 You can use `BrowserViewScript` directly if you need to display the web page and perform input handling on a static mesh.
 But it will look better to bring some action to the scene and a bit of classic browser UI. `CubeScript`, `PlaneScript` and `SphereScript` are `BrowserViewScript` subclasses that add a some additional behavior directly to according primitives. `PlaneScript` has a little bit of classic browser UI.
 It allows typing a URL and performing back/forward navigation. `SphereScript` and `CubeScript` just add a simple rotation to bring some action to the scene.

-More details how to install the license is in the [documentation](https://dotnetbrowser-support.teamdev.com/docs/guides/installation/license.html#installing-license).

 ### Scene content
 Both examples have their own content.
 However, _DnbSimple_ has the base content and _DnbFps_ uses it as a basement.